๐ŸŽ TENYO 2026

 console.log(card.color); // 0 - Clubs

 The name property (‘4C’ in this case) can be sent to PeekSmith and it will recognize it as a poker card when Smart Text is ON.
-The code is the position of the card in the “simple” stack (color * 13 + value).
+The code is the position of the card in the “simple” stack (suit * 13 + value).

 You can also search for the card in the stacks by name, and receive the index (pos):

-let card = db.query('card', 'new', '10H'); // first card in new deck order
+let card = db.query('card', 'new', '10H');

-console.log(card.pos); // 9 - 10th card in stack
+console.log(card.pos); // 9 - 10th card in a new deck

 console.log(card.code); // 35 - pos in "simple" stack